stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 A: _none!_ This is a great idea!

-To be serious, `pytest-workflows` seems to be the best test framework for WDL that I've been able to find as a WDL author, and as a user of that framework, I'm not happy.
-I have a few specific gripes I can get into, but for brevity I will avoid rambling here :)
+To be serious, `pytest-workflow` seems to be the best test framework for WDL that I've been able to find as a WDL author, and as a user of that framework, I think WDL could use something more tailored.
+I will elaborate further in [Prior Art](#prior-art).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives